Coolcricri/Windows7-games-on-wine/README.md

 6. Afterwards, you can delete all files with `_original` in their name, and the folders of the language with the .mui file
 7. If wine did not create the shortcuts properly, it can be done manually by going to `.wine/drive_c/ProgramData/Microsoft/Windows/Start Menu/Programs/Games`, open a command line there, and type `wine winemenubuilder <.lnk name>` for every game you want a shortcut for.

-## Kron4ek Wine
+# Kron4ek Wine
+## Semi-automatic installer
-There is an automatic script that will set up the `krowine` command in `.local/bin` and set up the desktop shortcuts, and in `.local/share/applications` through they will have to be moved to a category manually, as long as you place the aero installer and the wine-11.2-amd64-wow64.tar.xz in the folder downloaded from the repo.
-Modify the `kron4ek-install.sh` if you want to change the parameters.
+There is an automatic script that will place all files in `.kron4ek-wine`, set up the `krowine` command in `.local/bin` and set up the desktop shortcuts, and in `.local/share/applications` through they will have to be moved to a category manually, as long as you place the aero installer and the wine-11.2-amd64-wow64.tar.xz in the folder downloaded from the repo.
+Modify the `autoinstaller.sh` if you want to change the parameters.
+### installer notes
+If downloaded wine file is not `.tar.xz`, change in script Untick see more at end of script untick readme and run rH

-### Manual
+## Manual
-1. The Wine executable is located in `/wine-11.2-amd64-wow64/bin/wine`
+1. The Wine executable is located in `/wine-<your version>/bin/wine`
 2. To have the prefix contained, you can invoke aspecific location from the start thus the full command can look like:
 ```bash
 #!/bin/bash
 env WINEPREFIX=/home/$USER/.kron4ek-wine/wowsoundfix /home/$USER/.kron4ek-wine/wine-11.2-amd64-wow64/bin/wine <exeutable>
 ```
 3. all of this can be placed in a single shell file and used as a fucntion by adding `"$@"` at the end to pass the arguments to the command, as with the `krowine` file in this repository.
-4. All Done! if importing old saves, they located in `drive_c/users/$USER/AppData/Local/Microsoft Games`, otherwise sound may not work in all but chess
+4. All Done! if importing old saves, they located in `drive_c/users/<username>/AppData/Local/Microsoft Games`, otherwise sound may not work in all but chess
 - Not all done for Kronek!
 To have an easier time with calling this specific wine from its folder, you can place a shell file in `.local/bin`
-  Personally, I placed: